 Bottom line: If you know you lack both the ability to analyze your own emotions and the ability to increase social interactions outside of work, you probably shouldn’t sign up for a full-time telecommuting gig.
 For the unwary introvert, full-time telecommuting can be loneliness and depression waiting to happen.

 But for many introverts, telecommuting is a great option.
-It allows them a reprieve from the energy-sucking social requirements of office life.
+It allows them a reprieve from the energy-sucking social requirements of office life — and potentially make any job into a perfect introvert job.
 Just make sure you’re aware of the dangers and you take care to navigate your new work arrangement thoughtfully.